Diving cylinder: United States

-Air transport

 Empty scuba tanks or scuba tanks pressurized at less than 200 kPa are not restricted as hazardous materials.
 Scuba cylinders are only allowed in checked baggage or as a carry-on if the cylinder valve is completely disconnected from the cylinder and the cylinder has an open end to allow for a visual inspection inside.

 Surface finish, colour-coding and labeling

 Aluminium cylinders may be marketed with an external paint coating, a low temperature powder coating, plain or coloured anodised finish, bead-blasted matt finish, brushed finish, or mill finish (no surface treatment).
-The material is inherently fairly corrosion resistant if kept clean and dry between uses.
-Coatings are generally for cosmetic purposes or for legal colour coding requirements.
+The material is inherently corrosion resistant if kept clean and dry between uses.
+Coatings are generally applied for cosmetic purposes or to meet legal colour-coding requirements.

 Steel cylinders are more sensitive to corrosion when wet, and are usually coated to protect against corrosion.
 The usual finishes include hot-dip galvanisation, zinc-spray, and heavy duty paint systems.
-Paint may be applied over zinc coatings for cosmetic purposes or color coding.
+Paint may be applied over zinc coatings for cosmetic purposes or colour coding.
 Steel cylinders without anti-corrosion coatings rely on the paint to protect against rusting, and when the paint is damaged, they will rust on the exposed areas.
 This can be prevented or delayed by repair of the painted finish.

 Worldwide

 The colours permitted for diving cylinders vary considerably by region, and to some extent by the gas mixture contained.
 In some parts of the world there is no legislation controlling the colour of diving cylinders.
-In other regions the colour of cylinders used for commercial diving, or for all underwater diving may be specified by national standards.
+In other regions the colour of cylinders used for commercial diving, or for all underwater diving, may be specified by national standards.

 In many recreational diving settings where air and nitrox are the widely used gases, nitrox cylinders are identified with a green stripe on yellow background.
 Aluminium diving cylinders may be painted or anodized and when anodized may be coloured or left in their natural silver.
-Steel diving cylinders are usually painted, to reduce corrosion, often yellow or white to increase visibility.
-In some industrial cylinder identification colour tables, yellow shoulders means chlorine and more generally within Europe it refers to cylinders with toxic and/or corrosive contents; but this is of no significance in scuba since gas fittings would not be compatible.
+Steel diving cylinders, if not galvanised, are usually painted, to reduce corrosion, often yellow or white to increase visibility.
+In some industrial cylinder identification colour tables, yellow shoulders means chlorine, and more generally within Europe it refers to cylinders with toxic and/or corrosive contents.
+However, this is of no significance in scuba since gas fittings would not be compatible.

 Cylinders that are used for partial pressure gas blending with pure oxygen may also be required to display an "oxygen service certificate" label indicating they have been prepared for use with high partial pressures and gas fractions of oxygen.

 European Union

-In the European Union gas cylinders may be colour-coded according to EN 1098-3.
+In the European Union gas cylinders may be colour-coded according to EN 1098-3 in the shoulder, the domed top of the cylinder between the parallel section and the pillar valve.
 In the UK this standard is optional.
-The "shoulder" is the domed top of the cylinder between the parallel section and the pillar valve.
 For mixed gases, the colours can be either bands or "quarters".